FAQs

 Does OUR provide housing?

 We are not able to provide housing.
-However, SPIRE Students can find off-campus housing resources through The University of Maryland's Off-Campus Housing Services
+However, SPIRE students can find off-campus housing resources through UMD's Off-Campus Housing Services.